-I am currently a student at the University of Illinois at Chicago, majoring in bioengineering.
+I am currently a M. Eng. mechanical engineering graduate student at the University of California Berkeley.
+I completed my undergraduate degree the University of Illinois at Chicago, majoring in bioengineering.
 I have been tutoring other students since high school and also have experience teaching engineering in a classroom setting.
 I especially enjoy teaching subjects that have a stigma for being difficult or unattainable and strive to change that perception.
 My strengths are math, science and standardized test preparation.

 ACT Composite: 34

 ACT Math: 33

 AP Biology: 4

 AP Physics C: Mechanics: 4